entangled/brei/docs/index.md

                 data = data[s]
         except KeyError as e:
             raise HelpfulUserError(
-                f"With out the `-f` argument, Brei looks for `loom.toml` first, then for " f"a `[tool.brei]` section in `pyproject.toml`.
+                f"With out the `-f` argument, Brei looks for `brei.toml` first, then for " f"a `[tool.brei]` section in `pyproject.toml`.
 A `pyproject.toml` file was "
                 f"found, but contained no `[tool.brei]` section."
             ) from e